 How much can I contribute?

-An annual limit of $180,000 applies to all after-tax contributions made to superannuation.
+An annual limit of $100,000 applies to all after-tax contributions made to superannuation.
 This includes voluntary payments and spouse contributions.
-Contributions that exceed these limits will be taxed at 48%.
-However, from 1 July 2017, the amount will be lowered to $100,000.
-Please talk to your account manager, or call 132 467 for more information.
+Contributions that exceed these limits will be taxed at 47%.

 Once you reach age 75, you can no longer contribute to superannuation.